 Solving complex water issues in the Ottawa River watershed can only come from a strong water movement: citizens who understand, steward and defend our most precious resource.
 Ottawa Riverkeeper wants to empower the youth of today to become water leaders!
 They will be the driving forces in their communities, working to protect the Ottawa River watershed and ensuring a swimmable, drinkable and fishable future for all.
-With this in mind, Ottawa Riverkeeper is excited to announce our latest initiative The Youth Water Leaders Program!
+With this in mind, Ottawa Riverkeeper has created The Youth Water Leaders Program!

 Upon completion of the program, participants will have developed the research, organizational and leadership skills that will serve them well in pursuing the future career of their choice, while making invaluable connections and helping to improve the health of the Ottawa River watershed.